 Once glucose is transported to various bodily tissues, such as skeletal muscle, it must gain access to the inside of tissue cells in order to be used for energy or to be stored.
-Unlike in intestinal absorption where glucose is actively transported via SGLUT1, glucose glucose transporters

-(GLUT) Specialized membrane carrier proteins that are responsible for the active transport of glucose into muscle cells. in the blood is taken up by cells by specialized transporter proteins via facilitated diffusion.
+Unlike intestinal absorption, in which glucose is actively transported via SGLUT1, glucose in the blood is taken into the cells by specialized transporter proteins via facilitated diffusion.
 These specialized membrane proteins are called glucose transporters (GLUT) and are present in all cells in the body.
-Some of these glucose transporters are stimulated by the hormone insulin, which, in turn, increases the rate of cellular glucose uptake.
+Some of these glucose transporters are stimulated by the hormone insulin, which, in turn, increases glucose transporters (GLUT) Specialized membrane carrier proteins that are responsible for the active transport of glucose into cells. the rate of cellular glucose uptake.

 Several different types of glucose transporters are present in various tissues throughout the body.
 In regard to muscle, the transporters are called GLUT1 and GLUT4.
 At rest or when blood levels of the hormone insulin are low, most glucose enters muscle cells via the GLUT1 transporter.
 However, when glucose and insulin levels in the blood are high (e.g., after a meal) or when muscle is active (e.g., during exercise), the GLUT4 transporter protein is stimulated and becomes the major transporter of glucose into the muscle cells.
-Once the glucose has gained entrance into the cell, it basically has one of three fates.
-It can be stored as glycogen in the muscle, it can be converted into fat and stored as adipose tissue, or it can be used for energy (see Figure 2.9).
+Once the glucose has gained entrance into a cell, it has several fates, depending on the type of cell it enters.
+In a liver cell, for example, glucose can be stored as glycogen, converted to a fatty acid and released into the bloodstream, or it can remain a glucose molecule and flow from the liver to other cells throughout the body via the bloodstream.
+When a glucose molecule in the blood reaches muscle cells, adipose tissues, or other types of cells, it can be taken up from the blood and either stored, used for energy, or converted to fat (see FIGURE 2.9).
+If it is stored, the glucose molecule can be linked to other glucose molecules, forming the complex carbohydrate known as glycogen.
+Glucose can remain stored as glycogen in the cell until it is needed for energy, at which point it is cleaved from the glycogen chain and metabolized.